 In the end, international cooperation in ocean plastic waste management.

-The pollution of ocean plastic such as cross-border type, globalization.
-Sump up, the deep connection like sharing news, data, methods, assessments, and technology tools will help us manage OPW in Vietnam.
+The pollution of ocean plastic, such as cross-border type, globalisation.
+Sump up; the deep connection, like sharing news, data, methods, assessments, and technology tools, will help us manage OPW in Vietnam.

 Source: Vietnam Environment Magazine (VEM)